corsen2000/vim-mode-tutor/tour.md

 ## Insertion
 * i -> start insertion at the cursor location
+* I -> start insertion at the beginning of the line
 * Fix the sentence by inserting characters

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - Te quic bron fo jumpe oer te azy og.

+Fix the end of the follow line first, then the beginning.

+Sample - The quick brown fox jumped over the lazy dog.
+Fix Me -
+brown fox jumped over

 ## Appending
+* a -> start insertion after the cursor location
 * A -> start insertion at the end of the line
 * Finish the sentence

+Sample - The quick brown fox jumped over the lazy dog.
+Fix Me - The qui bro fo jump ov th la do

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - The quick brown